-One of the most precious objects in the Sala delle Muse is the marble mantel piece decorated with micro mosaic panels by Giacomo Raffaelli.
+One of the most precious objects in the ‘Sala delle Muse’ is the marble mantelpiece decorated with micro mosaic panels by Giacomo Raffaelli.
 These pint-sized masterpieces depict various animals and are crafted in a technique developed by Raffaelli.
 Long rods of molten, coloured glass were snipped into tiny, jewel coloured pieces called tesserae, which were used to create the images.
-Raffaelli’s work was much esteemed during his lifetime, and he had workshops in Rome, Florence and Milan.
-His work is much sought after by collectors, and is featured in museums throughout the world, including the Hermitage in St. Petersburg and Villa Giulia in Rome.
-Raffaelli lived during the period of the Grand Tour in Rom and was the last of a famous family of glassmakers.
-He dedicated his life mostly to the micro mosaics but he became a polyvalent and curious artist inventing new techniques and working for restorations of historic mosaics.
+Raffaelli’s work was held in high regard during his lifetime; he had workshops in Rome, Florence and Milan.
+His work is sought-after by collectors, and is featured in museums throughout the world, including the Hermitage in St. Petersburg and Villa Giulia in Rome.
+Raffaelli lived during the period of the Grand Tour in Rome and was the last of a famous family of glassmakers.
+He dedicated his life mostly to micro mosaics but he became a polyvalent and curious artist inventing new techniques and restoring historic mosaics.

 Driven by curiosity, a thirst for cultural enrichment, and the desire for personal growth, Club Tornabuoni Members from around the world share common interests and experiences.
 Palazzo Tornabuoni exists to facilitate such encounters.
-With the help of the Palazzo’s Attache, Club Tornabuoni Members enjoy preferential access to museums, galleries and private collections.
+With the help of the Palazzo’s Attaché, Club Tornabuoni Members enjoy preferential access to museums, galleries and private collections.

-At Palazzo Tornabuoni beauty is seamlessly interwoven in thirty-eight elegant residences that are both historic and contemporary.
-Members of Palazzo Tornabuoni enjoy a unique lifestyle born of the best of centuries of Florentine culture, and the city’s deep-rooted talent for turning life into art.
+At Palazzo Tornabuoni beauty is seamlessly interwoven in 38 elegant residences that are both historic and contemporary.
+Members of Palazzo Tornabuoni enjoy a unique lifestyle born from centuries of Florentine culture and the city’s deep-rooted talent for turning life into art.
 The Palazzo Tornabuoni is managed by the Four Seasons Hotels and Resorts.
 Visit them online to find out more.